Tramadol’s Newfound Natural Product Status In Doubt

 For the duration of human existence, plants have been sources of medicine.
 On rare occasions, a drug thought to be a human invention turns out to have been from nature all along.

 Last year, researchers made the case for adding another drug to that short list.
-They detected tramadol, a synthetic narcotic on the market since the 1970s, in the roots of an African medicinal plant (Angew.
+They detected tramadol, a synthetic narcotic recently reclassified as a controlled substance, in the roots of an African medicinal plant (Angew.
 Chem.
 Int.
 Ed.
 2013, DOI: 10.1002/anie.201305697).
 It seemed to be a tale about nature’s many secrets.

-Until last Friday, that is, when another team’s results complicated matters.
-The new report concludes that tramadol arrived in the plant’s roots because of human-caused contamination, in particular, from livestock excreting tramadol near where they graze (Angew.
-Chem.
-Int.
-Ed.
-2014, DOI: 10.1002/anie.201406639).

-Outside experts have yet to be convinced by either team’s evidence and are holding out for additional experiments before making conclusions.

-The story begins with Michel De Waard, who has long been fascinated with natural remedies.
-At France’s Grenoble Neuroscience Institute, he’s known for studying the effects of animal venom peptides on calcium ion channels.
-He launched the start-up Smartox Biotechnology to develop venoms as therapeutics.
-A collaborator in Cameroon drew De Waard’s attention to a different type of medicine—a plant called Nauclea latifolia, commonly known as the African peach or pincushion tree.
-Traditional healers use the plant’s root bark for a multitude of ailments, including pain relief.
+The story begins with Michel De Waard of France’s Grenoble Institute of Neuroscience, who has long been fascinated with natural remedies.
+A collaborator in Cameroon drew De Waard’s attention to a plant called Nauclea latifolia, commonly known as the African peach or pincushion tree.
+Traditional healers use the plant’s root bark for a multitude of ailments, including pain.

 Researchers had previously detected anti-inflammatory and antimalarial compounds in the plant, but De Waard, a neuroscientist, joined forces with chemists and pharmacologists to see if other teams had missed something.